ItaloChagas/ItaloChagas/README.md

 - 🌱 I’m currently learning **Redis, Kafka, ElasticSearch and much more!**

+- 💬 At the moment i'm working with **Terraform, AWS and Kubernetes** to create a reliable and usable Platform for Gympass Product Development Teams.

 - 👯 I’m looking to collaborate on **Kubernetes and its ecosystem projects**

 - 🤝 I’m looking for help with **With Kubernetes and Cloud native applications**

+- ⚡ I also have CKA certification looking forward to other certifications

 - 💬 Ask me about **Linux, Bash, AWS, Kubernetes and Terraform**

 - 📫 How to reach me **italocavalcantechagas@gmail.com**

 - ⚡ Fun fact **I'm a passionate gamer since 5 years old!**

+- 📫 Much of my public repos are from when I was getting a degree on System Analysis Development at FIAP.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->